Clarinet – STEINER, Johann Georgadmin

 The instrument was cleaned and restored.
 The damage to the bell was fixed and one ring replaced with blackwood.
 The mouthpiece is not original from that time.

 This Steiner B-flat clarinet is in playing condition.
-The original pads were replaced by leather pads and come together with the instrument.
+The original pads were replaced by leather pads.